-But did you know that the “sunshine vitamin” plays a big role in your night, too?
+Did you know that vitamin D, also known as the “sunshine vitamin,” plays a big role in your night, too?
 If your vitamin D levels are on the lower end, it could actually be affecting your sleep.
 Worry not, though!
 Below, we’ll go over the evidence behind the effect vitamin D has on sleep and give you some suggestions for your best night of rest yet.

 - Sleep time is simply the amount of time that you sleep